Skip to content

 Current vs target flows for the workflows under pressure.
 Every decision named: who owns it today, who owns it after, where agents and humans co-act, where humans handle exceptions.
 A decision-rights artifact.

 Jobs that change.
 Roles that disappear.
 Roles that emerge.
 Where headcount-to-output breaks.
+Every redesigned role names a human accountable for the AI-augmented work it produces.
+Agents do work.
+Humans own outcomes.
 Built so your CHRO and COO run the conversation without translation.

 Sequenced moves with owners and dependencies.
 Which pilots to restart, retire, or absorb.
 What to build, buy, defer.
 The plan a Director of AI would run on day one.